GoogleChrome/devtools-docs/docs/network.md

 <img src="network-files/small-rows.png" alt="Resized resource rows">

-### Timeline view
+### Waterfall view

-The Timeline view in the Network panel graphs the time it took to load each resource, from the start of the HTTP request to the receipt of the final byte of the response.
+The waterfall view in the Network panel graphs the time it took to load each resource, from the start of the HTTP request to the receipt of the final byte of the response.
 Each resource loading time is represented as a bar, color-coded according to the resource type.
 The length of the lighter-shaded part of each bar represents the request's latency, while the length of the darker-shaded part represents the time spent receiving the response data.

 <img src="network-files/network-timeline.png" alt="Network timeline view">

-When you hover your mouse over a timeline row (but not over an actual bar) the request's latency and receipt time are displayed above the corresponding bar's light- and dark-shaded areas, respectively, as shown below.
+When you hover your mouse over a row (but not over an actual bar) the request's latency and receipt time are displayed above the corresponding bar's light- and dark-shaded areas, respectively, as shown below.

 <img src="network-files/timeline-view-1.png" alt="Timeline view"/>

-If you hover your mouse over the timeline bar itself, the complete timing data for the resource is presented in a pop-up.
+If you hover your mouse over the bar itself, the complete timing data for the resource is presented in a tooltip.
 This is the same information that's presented in the [Timing details tab](#resource-network-timing) for a given resource.

 <img src="network-files/timeline-view-hover.png" alt="Timeline view on hover"/>

-The timeline indicates when the the [`DOMContentLoaded`](http://docs.webplatform.org/wiki/dom/events/DOMContentLoaded) and [`load`](http://docs.webplatform.org/wiki/dom/events/load) events were fired with blue and red vertical lines, respectively.
+The waterfall indicates when the the [`DOMContentLoaded`](http://docs.webplatform.org/wiki/dom/events/DOMContentLoaded) and [`load`](http://docs.webplatform.org/wiki/dom/events/load) events were fired with blue and red vertical lines, respectively.
 The `DOMContentLoaded` event is fired when the main document had been loaded and parsed.
 The `load` event is fired when all of the page's resources have been downloaded.

 <img src="network-files/dom-lines.png" alt="DOM event lines"/>

-Timeline bars are color-coded as follows:
+Waterfall bars are color-coded as follows:

 <style>